 Is the Slate from Chase any good?
-Review the advantages and disadvantages before you apply.
+Review the advantages and disadvantages in 2013 before you apply.

 At one time or another, you’ve probably seen those commercials for the Chase Slate card, a newer product from this bank aimed at those who use their credit card to carry a balance.
 Of course you can only learn so much about it from watching a 30 second commercial, so here’s an in-depth look at how it works so you can make an informed decision.

 Nov 1st update: Hurry because if you apply right now you can get an intro offer that comes with no balance transfer fee!